-Watch the most talented riders and horses in the country as Olympic-caliber athletes compete for international titles at the amazing Tryon International Equestrian Center.
-While it is new to the Asheville area, it's already attracting horse-lovers from across the country.
 The first phases of the resort opened in 2014, including a 6,000-seat outdoor stadium, stables, arenas, restaurants and shops.
 Located between Rutherfordton and Columbus, it's about 13 miles east of the town of Tryon.
 The 48-mile drive from Asheville is an easy one via a freeway (I-26 and US 74).

 While its restaurants are open all year, competitions generally run April through November.
 Except for the World Games, there's usually no admission fee.
-Watch hunter/jumper and dressage horse shows from a variety of stadium seating and tables during many weeks from spring through fall.
-Since there is no assigned seating, you can pick your favorite spot(s) to get a close-up view of the action.
+Watch hunter/jumper and dressage horse shows from a variety of stadium seating and tables.
 On competition days, the action runs from around 8 AM until 5 PM.
 On many Saturday nights (see dates below), watch the highest level of competitive horse jumping at the Grand Prix with plenty of extra things to do.

 Saturday Night Lights: May-July and October

 Find a festive atmosphere with plenty to see and do on these Saturdays.
 Most weeks will feature Grand Prix horse jumping competitions with big prizes for the winner.
 Every week features live music, Venetian Carousel rides, kids activities and a variety of dining and shopping.
 Not to mention plenty of beautiful horses to watch.
 Both admission and parking are free.
 You can't beat that!
 Event gates open at 6 PM and the Grand Prix competitions ($2 million in prize money this season!) or other horse events begin at 8 PM.
 Go to the TIEC website for details on weekly events (they often make last minute additions).